Redocly/redocly-cli/.changeset/tricky-balloons-kick.md

 "@redocly/cli": patch
 ---

-Fixed the problem where using `externalValue` as a property name was causing an API description processing failure.
+Fixed an issue where using `externalValue` as a property name was causing the API description validation process to fail.